julienetie/db64/README.md

 ### Practical challenges when using IndexedDB
 - It's event driven, without promises
 - It was designed to encourage versioning, which is not necessary for the majority of projects
-- The API is considered as (low level) and is not a drop in replacement for localStorage
+- The API is considered as (low level) and can be challenging as a replacement for localStorage
-- Removing databases and stores is not straight forward and usually requires versioning
+- Removing databases and stores is not straight forward nor necessary, and usually requires versioning

 Install db64